 • It is important to research the specific needs of the fish species in the aquarium and monitor the water parameters to determine if baking soda is appropriate for adjusting water hardness.

-See also What is the white fuzzy stuff in my fish tank
+See also How to get rid of white fuzz in fish tank

 In conclusion, baking soda can provide benefits in an aquarium by helping to regulate pH levels, adjust alkalinity, treat certain diseases, and modify water hardness.
 However, it is crucial to use baking soda judiciously and with a thorough understanding of its effects on water chemistry and the specific requirements of the aquarium inhabitants.